SmartNeedle/NeedleGuide/README.md

  - */virtual_stage/joint_states/theta*: A std_msgs/msg/Float64 topic for the rotation of the needle about the y-axis in radians.

 ## TODO
- - Implement virtual sensors (IMU, Linear Potentiometer)
+ - Implement virtual sensors (Linear Potentiometer, axial orientation of the needle)
- - Implement queue for commands sent to NSC-2AL to improve reliability